piotr-galas/steemget/readme.md

 ### How to use it?

-To include your article from Steemit on your web page, just copy and paste code snipped show below, just before close body tag.
+To include your article from Steemit on your web page, copy and paste code snipped show below, just before close body tag.

 ```html
 <body>